 Tyson Scholar FAQ

-Crystal Bridges tries to be flexible with scheduling residency periods based on availability of the Farmhouse, which can accommodate a maximum of three residents.
+Crystal Bridges tries to be flexible with scheduling residency periods based on availability of the Farmhouse and workspace in the Museum offices.
 Scholars are given the opportunity to select from the following terms:

 - −Academic Year

 - −Other (Scholars may propose their own schedule)

 Scholars will have open access to the Crystal Bridges Library catalog and subscription databases.
 The Crystal Bridges Library is open stacks, internally circulating, so any books you retrieve from the shelves will need to be checked out to you and remain in the Museum.
 Access to Crystal Bridges’ manuscripts, archival materials, and artist files will be available by appointment with the Library.
 Scholars will also receive affiliate status at the University of Arkansas Libraries, which will allow you to check out books and gain access to additional subscription resources and interlibrary loan.
 Please note that Crystal Bridges and the University of Arkansas may subscribe to fewer research databases than your home institution, so in some cases it may be best to access your home library remotely.

 If you would like to search our online library catalog, it is available through the “Library” page on our website or via this shortcut: http://library.uark.edu/search~S2.
 If you would like to broaden your search to include the University of Arkansas catalog, simply change the default search setting from “Crystal Bridges Library” to “All Libraries.”

 Scholars may have early access to the Museum’s galleries from 8 to 11 a.m. daily, and all day Tuesdays when the Museum is closed.
 Objects not on public display and object files can be viewed by appointment with the Registrar.
 Close physical examination of objects, including supports and frames, may also be arranged through Collections Management staff.
 Scholars may also request access to the Museum’s collection database and object files through Collections Management.